What Do Compressed Deep Neural Networks Forget?: Discussion and Future Work

 The quantization and pruning techniques we evaluate in this paper are already widely used in production systems and integrated with popular deep learning libraries.
 The popularity and widespread use of these techniques is driven by the severe resource constraints of deploying models to mobile phones or embedded devices \citep{Samala_2018}.
 Many of the algorithms on your phone are likely pruned or compressed in some way.

 Our results suggest that a reliance on top-line metrics such as top-1 or top-5 test-set accuracy hides critical details in the ways that compression impacts model generalization.
 Caution should be used before deploying compressed models to sensitive domains such as hiring, health care diagnostics, self-driving cars, facial recognition software.
-For these domains, the introduction of pruning may be at odds with fairness objectives to treat protected attributes uniformly and/or the need to guarantee a certain level of recall or performance for a certain subset of the dataset.
+For these domains, the introduction of pruning may be at odds with the need to guarantee a certain level of recall or performance for certain subsets of the dataset.

 \textbf{Role of Capacity in Deep Neural Networks} A “bigger is better” race in the number of model parameters has gripped the field of machine learning \citep{2016Canziani, 2019arXiv190602243S}.
 However, the role of additional weights is not well understood.
-Compression techniques are able to drastically alter the weight representation with little impact on top-line metrics.
-However, our work finds that behavior of compressed and non-compressed networks diverges considerably on a narrow subset of the input distribution.
-We also provide some insight into the role of these additional parameters, which appear necessary to encode a useful representation of the long-tail low frequency data points.
+The over-indexing of PIEs on low frequency attributes suggest that non-compressed networks use the majority of capacity to encode a useful representation for these examples.
+This costly approach to learning an appropriate mapping for a small subset of examples may be better solved in the data pipeline.

 \textbf{Auditing and improving compressed models} Our methodology offers one way for humans to better understand the trade-offs incurred by compression and surface challenging examples for human judgement.
 Identifying harm is the first step in proposing a remedy, and we anticipate our work may spur focus on developing new compression techniques that improve upon the disparate impact we identify and characterize in this work.
-While our work is focused on understanding the impact of compression on an exemplar and class level, one of our key findings is that PIE is far more challenging to classify for both algorithm and humans.
-A natural extension of our research is to explore how this subset of data points can be leveraged by a human-in-the-loop domain expert to cleanup the dataset or audit potential biases.
-To better understand the potential risks of using PIEs as a human-in-the-loop tools, we would encourage researchers to consider the real-world use case of compression in sensitive domains.